 College visits are necessary to make sound decisions for continued education beyond the high school level.
 With this in mind, seniors and juniors have a maximum of three college visitation days that will not be counted as days absent.
-A College Visitation form is to be obtained from the Attendance Office prior to the visit by presenting a written parent request.
-The form is to be signed by an authorized representative at the college and returned to the Attendance Office.
-Visitation days taken beyond the allotted three days or not verified by the authorized form will be counted as days absent from Trinity and will be deducted from the five "Trip Days."
+Sophomores will receive one college visitation day that will not be counted as a day absent.
+A parental note is to be brought to the Attendance Office in advance of any college visit.
+The Attendance Office must receive proof of the visit from the college within three days.
+This can be signed paperwork on the college letterhead indicating the date(s) of the visit, or an official email from the college indicating the date(s) the visit took place.
+Visitation days taken beyond the allotted three days or not verified by the college within three days will be counted as days absent from Trinity and will be deducted from the five "Personal/Family Trip Days."